-In this case, the snow covered surface of the earth pushes against the skier perpendicular to the surface — usually referred to as force normal.
+In this case, the snowy surface of the earth pushes against the skier perpendicular to the surface — usually referred to as force normal.
 Without that force normal our snowboarder is in free fall!

 There are a few assumptions at play here and all of them suit our needs quite well.
 We assume a flat earth model which is reasonable because we are small and very close to the earth’s surface, this makes calculations much easier.

 However, I suppose your next question is what does the situation look like when our stick snowboarder is going down a slope?
-Good question, the diagram is indeed different.
-Let us assume our snowboarding friend (and yes, they are our friends) is zooming down a run that is sloped at a grade of about 58% (30°), that would appear as:
+Good question, yes the diagram differs.
+Let us assume our snowboarding friend (and yes, they are our friends) is zooming down a run with a grade of about 58% (30°), that would appear as:

 Notice now how the force of gravity (black arrow) and the force normal (blue arrow) do not line up anymore?
 They no longer entirely cancel each other out.
-The gravitational force can be broken into two constituent parts, one component is parallel to the trail and the other is perpendicular to the trail.
+We now break the gravitational force into two constituent parts, one component is parallel to the trail and the other is perpendicular to the trail.

-The perpendicular component is balanced out by the force normal, but the parallel component has NO opposing force (we ignore wind resistance and frictional forces, at least for now) and where there is an unopposed force there is acceleration!
+The normal force balances the perpendicular force component, but the parallel component has NO opposing force (we ignore wind resistance and frictional forces, at least for now) and where there is an unopposed force there is acceleration!

 So, a force of 490 newtons would be driving me down this ski hill.
 We would then take that force apply it to my mass to determine the acceleration down the hill and using that result we could determine my velocity at various points in time.

 I will tell you one thing, 30° does not seem like much of a hill, but skiing last weekend MyTracks reports my minimum grade as being about 34% and that translates into a 20° angle of descent and that would be pushing the steepest runs I have been on.